Language Guide

 There is string interpolation syntax:

-Where animal would be any expression that has type String.
+Where animal would be any expression that has type String, and letter has type Char.

 Like Python, Bosatsu supports a syntax for literal lists: